 I’m not suggesting that you need anything other than a camera phone or very cheap digital camera to take photos you can paint from – they’ve worked pretty well for me for years!

-However, if you’ve been getting frustrated by your results, I can really recommend getting a camera which has manual settings and then enrolling in the classes below!
+However, if you’ve been getting frustrated by your results, I can really recommend getting a camera which has manual settings.
+Enrolling in an online class can be a huge help in learning how to use the settings.

 Important note – a camera with manual settings does NOT need to be a very expensive digital SLR – in fact you will not be able to hold your camera in one hand and your Plasticard behind your subject with the other if you use a digital SLR because their lenses will require you to be further away from your subject!